 You don’t want a nose too big, but you also don’t want one too small.
 Maybe you’d like to finally get rid of a hump on your nose, or maybe you just want it to look like it did before you broke it.
 Whatever the change, you know you want your nose to look like it belongs on your face.

 Your goal with a nose job isn’t to be unrecognizable when it’s over.
 You still want to look like you, only better.
 MAE Plastic Surgery understands and provides the best ethnic rhinoplasty the Chicago area can offer.

-Dear Dr. Epstein, thank you for the amazing work you did for me.
+Dear Dr. Michael Epstein, thank you for the amazing work you did for me.
 Your experience, skill, and care, gives me true appreciation for the art and science of your profession.
 Thanks again to you and all your fantastic staff! ~ Doug

 You will be given a comprehensive physical examination prior to consultation.
 During your consultation, your surgeon will explain your ethnic rhinoplasty options as well as hear your concerns.
 He will explain your surgical plan, what preparations are to be made, and what to expect on the day of the procedure.
 He will also explain your recovery period and the healing process.
 He will spend as much time as necessary with you to make sure you are sufficiently informed.

 Before you leave you will be provided with a detailed cost analysis and finance options.
 If rhinoplasty is deemed a functional necessity, your insurance may cover part of the cost.
 Insurance does not cover any cosmetic elective procedures.